jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme.md

-This is a Versioned library called by a Java 7 app and by a non-modularized Java 9 app.
+This is a Multi-release library called by a Java 7 app and by a non-modularized Java 9 app.

-A Versioned library contains base code for one Java release, compiled by that release;
+A Multi-release library contains base code for one Java release, compiled by that release;
 and also code for one or more other Java releases, compiled by each of those releases.
 The JVM decides at runtime which to use.